JingWang-RU/online-matrixcompletion-social-analysis/README.md

-Online Matrix Completion for Signed Link Prediction
+Online Matrix Completion for [Signed Link Prediction](https://dl.acm.org/citation.cfm?id=3018681)
 =====

-## created by Jing Wang (jing.julia.wang@gmail.com)

-Reference Paper
+by Jing Wang, Jie Shen, Ping Li and Huan Xu.

+Citing Fast R-CNN
 ---------------
+If you find this work useful in your research, please consider citing:

+@inproceedings{wang2017online,
-Jing Wang, Jie Shen, Ping Li, and Huan Xu.
-[Online Matrix Completion for Signed Link Prediction](https://dl.acm.org/citation.cfm?id=3018681).
-In Proceedings of the Tenth ACM International Conference on Web Search and Data Mining (WSDM), 475-484, 2017.
+title={Online Matrix Completion for Signed Link Prediction}, author={Wang, Jing and Shen, Jie and Li, Ping and Xu, Huan}, booktitle={Proceedings of the Tenth ACM International Conference on Web Search and Data Mining}, pages={475--484}, year={2017}, organization={ACM}
+}